Ocean Master: Current version

 As a royal-blooded Atlantean, he possess his race's shared attributes at a higher level: he is able to breathe underwater indefinitely, possesses superhuman strength that allows him to freely move underwater and withstand the pressures of the deep ocean, superhuman speed, superhuman durability, and enhanced senses that enable several abilities such as being able to see deep within the depths of the ocean.
 Although he hasn't explicitly exhibited magical powers, references to select storylines in current continuity implies he possess powers similar to past depictions.
 Ocean Master is also as a highly skilled warrior, having honed his abilities at a young age and is regarded as a superior fighter compared to the average human with similar training.
 He also has a genius-level intellect with knowledge in fields including politics, military operation, medicine, and leadership, able to establish his own nation, command military forces, and is comparable to medical specialists in Atlantis.

-He can utilize several magical artifacts and typically carries his headgear (crown) that grants him the ability to manipulate water in similar to inherent hydrokinetic powers and a powerful trident of ancient Atlantean origin comparable to the Trident of Poseidon which grants control over weather patterns, the ocean, the magnetic field.He also has access to advance technology.
+He can utilize several magical artifacts and typically carries his headgear (crown) that grants him the ability to manipulate water in similar to inherent hydrokinetic powers and a powerful trident of ancient Atlantean origin comparable to the Trident of Poseidon which grants control over weather patterns, the ocean, the magnetic field.
+He also has access to advanced technology.